wlonk/arcadia/vingt-et-un.md

 certainty that they had business to attend to at the house and couldn't possibly leave.

+### Effects

+TODO expand and clarify this.

+  0. The Fool: luck
+  1. The Magician: sight
+  2. The High Priestess: secrets
+  3. The Empress: healing
+  4. The Emperor: authority
+  5. The Hierophant: wisdom
+  6. The Lovers: passion
+  7. The Chariot: travel
+  8. Strength: courage
+  9. The Hermit: barriers
+  10. The Wheel of Fortune: change
+  11. Justice: truth
+  12. The Hanged Man: travel between worlds
+  13. Death: necromancy
+  14. Temperance: transmutation
+  15. The Devil: lies
+  16. The Tower: destruction
+  17. The Star: navigation
+  18. The Moon: illusion
+  19. The Sun: dispelling
+  20. Judgment: prophesy
+  21. The World: transformation

 ## Seasons, Growth, and Change

 At the end of each season (a bunch of sessions with a coherent arc), go through